iwsjanine/github-slideshow/2019-09-27-Insured-Vehicle-Flow.md

 source-id: 13MI9WLLQKg_NRnLtKnYQpB8nJpiWyODKH1EMnpBRTxs
 published: true
 ---
-# Insured Vehicle Flow
+# Adding insured vehicle information to an FNOL

-Use the Insured Vehicle flow to collect information about insured vehicles involved in the loss but not yet identified and recorded in the system.
-The screen flow wizard keeps all the information together and only presents you with screens for this one purpose.
-This information is collected during FNOL creation and available from [Step 4 Insured Vehicle Details](https://docs.google.com/document/d/1zAjqriKqyMkI2fR2Bn6bmDDzG34EPSZ4mV3ddSf5VPU/edit#).
+Use the **Insured Vehicle** flow to collect information about insured vehicles involved in a loss but not yet identified and recorded in the system.
+BriteCore allows you to enter the information in one place and presents entry options for this one purpose.
+This information is collected during FNOL creation and available from [Step 4 - insured vehicle details](https://docs.google.com/document/d/1zAjqriKqyMkI2fR2Bn6bmDDzG34EPSZ4mV3ddSf5VPU/edit#).

-### Driver of vehicle
+### Add driver of insured vehicle

+In the **Driver** dropdown list, the following selections are available.

-* When you select an insured from the Driver dropdown, the **Add Involved Party** dialog appears.
-Use the [Add Driver / Add Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the Add Involved Party screen.
+* When you select an insured from the **Driver** dropdown list, the **Add Involved Party** dialog appears.
+Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Add Involved Party** screen.

-* When you select Add Driver from the Driver drop-down list, the **Add Driver** dialog appears.
-Use the Add Drive / Add Involved Party / Add Individual / Add Passenger topic for details of completing the Add Driver screen.
+* When you select **Add Driver**, the **Add Driver** dialog appears.
+Use the Add drive / add involved party / add individual / add passenger topic for details of completing the **Add Driver** screen.

-### Passengers of the vehicle
+### Add passengers of the insured vehicle

+You can add passengers by selecting **+ Add a Passenger**.
+The** Passenger** dropdown list appears with the following available options:

-* When you select **+ Add a passenger **the Passenger drop-down appears.
-When you select a passenger from the Passenger drop-down list, the **Add Involved Party **dialog appears.
-Use the [Add Driver / Add Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the Add Involved Party screen.
+* Select an insured passenger to display the **Add Involved Party **dialog.
+Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Add Involved Party** screen.

-* When you select **+ Add a passenger** the Passenger drop-down appears.
-When you select Add Passenger from the Passenger drop-down list, the **Add Passenger** dialog appears.
-Use the Add Driver / Add Involved Party / Add Individual / Add Passenger topic for details of completing the Add Passenger screen.
+* Select **Add Passenger **to add a new passenger and to display the  **Add Passenger** dialog.
+Use the Add Driver / Add Involved Party / Add Individual / Add Passenger topic for details of completing the **Add Passenger** screen.

-### Owner of vehicle
+### Owner of the insured vehicle

+In the **Owner** dropdown list, the following selections are available.

-* When you select a name from the Owner drop-down list, no more information is needed and you can click **Continue** to proceed.
+* When you select an insured's name, no more information is needed, and you can click **Continue** to proceed.

-* When you select Individual from the Owner drop-down list, the **Individual** dialog appears.
-Use the [Add Driver / Add Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the Individual screen.
+* When you select **Individual**, the **Individual** dialog appears.
+Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Individual** screen.

-* When you select Organization from the Owner drop-down list, the **Organization** dialog appears.
-Use the [Organization Contact Information - Parties](https://docs.google.com/document/d/1F0Ltk0BwrQDXomyzTXsf8IiPIQxneKCU1GuLv-z2KdQ/edit#) topic for details of completing the Organization screen.
+* When you select **Organization**, the **Organization** dialog appears.
+Use the [Organization contact information - parties](https://docs.google.com/document/d/1F0Ltk0BwrQDXomyzTXsf8IiPIQxneKCU1GuLv-z2KdQ/edit#) topic for details of completing the **Organization** screen.

 ### Continue

-Click **Continue **to proceed to the next screen of the dialog.
+Click **Continue **to proceed to the next screen of the screen, **Vehicle Information**.

-## Vehicle Information
+## Add insured vehicle information

-1. In the **Vehicle Type** drop-down list, select a type:
+1. In the **Vehicle Type** dropdown list, select a type:

     * Antique Auto